Rainwater / Greywater

 Laundry-to-Landscape (L2L) Greywater Workshops

 Given the recent demand for easy and convenient strategies by our cities and retailers to conserve water, West Basin is now offering free Greywater Workshops taught by greywater industry experts.
 During these workshops, attendees are able to obtain general knowledge about common types of systems, design considerations, plumbing codes affecting greywater, as well as resources that would be utilized for further research.
 Secondly, participants are introduced to the details of constructing an L2L system including an estimated efficiency of the system, installation, and the physical operation of the system.
 Finally, the workshops conclude with a hands-on and interactive exercise of putting together the components of the L2L system with instruction from a qualified industry professional, Laura Allen of Greywater Action.
-To enroll in these workshops, contact South Bay Environmental Services Center at (310) 371-4633.
-Please keep in mind that these courses reach capacity quickly.

 What is Greywater?